 As a performer and composer, Garth Knox bridges eras and instruments.
 Knox was born in Dublin and raised in Scotland.
-A seasoned violist who has been a member of the Arditti Quartet and Boulez’s Ensemble InterContemporain, Knox also has a passion for the forebears of his instrument — the baroque viola d’amore and the medieval fiddle.
-This work fuses the baroque timbre of the viola d’amore with the colorful backing of accordion, bass clarinet, flute, violin, and cello.
+A seasoned violist who has been a member of the Arditti Quartet and Pierre Boulez's Ensemble InterContemporain, Knox also has a passion for the forebears of his instrument: the baroque viola d'amore and the medieval fiddle.

 12. Siobhán Cleary